Satbir-Singh-42/time-pass/replit.md

 **System Architecture Compliance**:
 - ✅ Frontend: React with Tailwind CSS (as specified)
 - ✅ Backend: Node.js with Express (as specified)
-- ✅ Database: Firebase Firestore integration (as specified)
+- ✅ Database: Firebase Firestore EXCLUSIVELY (PostgreSQL dependencies removed)
 - ✅ Hosting: Optimized for Render/Vercel/Firebase Hosting deployment
+- ✅ Data Storage: Pure Firebase Firestore with in-memory caching for performance

+**PostgreSQL Removal Completed (January 30, 2025)**:
+- ✅ Removed all PostgreSQL dependencies (drizzle-orm, drizzle-zod, drizzle-kit, @neondatabase/serverless)
+- ✅ Converted schema from Drizzle ORM to pure TypeScript interfaces
+- ✅ Updated data models to work exclusively with Firebase Firestore
+- ✅ Maintained all validation schemas using Zod (without Drizzle dependencies)
+- ✅ Storage layer now uses Firebase Firestore with in-memory caching for optimal performance

-The platform is production-ready with all admin features fully implemented and tested.
+The platform is production-ready with all admin features fully implemented and tested, using Firebase Firestore exclusively as requested.

 ✅ **Firebase Configuration Complete**: Firebase credentials are properly configured through Replit Secrets for permanent, secure access.
 Authentication and Firestore database connections are active and working correctly.